You don't want fine metal filings, nor do you want large pieces of metal. Quarter-inch-wide

 it's for (typically more out of curiosity than anything), so why not tell them?

-If you don't feel comfortable explaining orgonite to them, simply tell
+If you don't feel comfortable explaining orgonite to them, simply

 them about this site, or give them the simplest honest answer you can, such